flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 [packages]: /packages-and-plugins/using-packages
 [pub]: {{site.pub}}

-Not all native featurers are supported by plugins, especially new features immediately after release.
+Not all native features are supported by plugins, especially immediately after their release.
 In any scenario where your desired native feature is not covered by a package on [pub.dev][pub], continue on to the following sections.